Norwegian police troops in Sweden during World War II: Training

 The first course for 20 policemen started in Stockholm 1 July 1943, and further courses were held over time.
-The goal was to train policemen who could participate in the legal purge in Norway after the war.
+The plan was to train policemen who could participate in the legal purge in Norway after the war.
 Another course was held at the manor Johannesberg, north of Stockholm, for training uniformed police.
 Around 1,500 men were trained here, and their education included use of weapons and military training.
 Among the driving forces in the planning phase were, in addition to Söderman, surgeon Carl Semb, who had organized "health camps" where the refugees were classified, and Ole Berg, military attaché at the Norwegian legation.
 Funding and other details were discussed by the Norwegian government-in-exile in London.

 The Swedish Government was not officially informed of the plans for training Norwegian police troops until 2 November 1943, although Minister Möller had been involved in the preparations.
 On 3 December 1943 the Swedish Government officially allowed the training of 8,000 reserve troops and 1,500 ordinary police troops.
 The training should take place in separate camps, and the maximum number of troops in each camp was limited to 500, excluding administration and catering staff.
 Shooting practice was allowed in four camps, and weapons should be available for one third of the troops.
 The duration of the training was limited to three months.
 Harry Söderman was appointed as responsible for the training of Norwegian police troops.